-The Master of Science in Social Administration (MSSA, equivalent to an MSW) at Case Western Reserve University’s Jack, Joseph and Morton Mandel School of Applied Social Sciences is fully accredited by the Council on Social Work Education (CSWE) Commission on Accreditation.
+The Master of Social Work (MSW) at Case Western Reserve University’s Jack, Joseph and Morton Mandel School of Applied Social Sciences is fully accredited by the Council on Social Work Education (CSWE) Commission on Accreditation.
 In fact, we have been accredited since 1919, the first year graduate social work education was available.

 Additionally, our Master of Nonprofit Organizations (MNO) program became fully accredited by the Nonprofit Academic Centers Council (NACC) on July 1, 2019—one of just nine graduate programs ever accredited by NACC, the only program in Ohio, and the only program housed in a school of social work.
 The MNO was first launched as a certificate in 1987, then as a full master’s degree program in 1989, making it one of the first nonprofit leadership programs in the United States.